Typically, people have abdominal pain, fever, and nausea.

 Surgical removal of the gallbladder (cholecystectomy) is usually done using a flexible viewing tube called a laparoscope.
 After small incisions are made in the abdomen, the laparoscope and surgical instruments are inserted through the incisions.
 Doctors then use the instruments to remove the gallbladder.
 The laparoscope contains a tiny camera, which enables surgeons to see what they are doing inside the body.

 A few people have new or recurring episodes of pain that feel like gallbladder attacks even though the gallbladder (and the stones) have been removed.
+Diarrhea can also develop.
 Doctors sometimes call this postcholecystectomy syndrome.
 The cause of this syndrome is not known, but in a few people, it may be malfunction of the sphincter of Oddi (a ring-shaped muscle between the common bile and pancreatic ducts and the small intestine).
 Malfunction of this muscle can slow the flow of bile and pancreatic secretions from the ducts and thus increase pressure in the ducts, causing pain.
 Pain may also result from small gallstones that remain in the ducts after the gallbladder is removed.
 More commonly, the cause is another, unrelated problem, such as irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is a disorder of the digestive tract that causes recurring abdominal pain and constipation or diarrhea.
 Symptoms vary but often include lower abdominal pain, bloating... read more or even peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more .
+Peptic ulcers can result from infection with Helicobacter... read more .

-Endoscopic retrograde cholangiopancreatography (ERCP) or cholescintigraphy (see Imaging Tests of the Liver and Gallbladder Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more ) may be necessary to determine whether the cause of pain is increased pressure.
+Endoscopic retrograde cholangiopancreatography (ERCP) or cholescintigraphy (see Imaging Tests of the Liver and Gallbladder Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more ) may be necessary to determine whether the cause of pain is increased pressure.
 For ERCP, a flexible viewing tube (endoscope) is inserted through the mouth and into the intestine, and a device to measure pressure is inserted through the tube.
-If pressure is increased, surgical instruments are inserted into the tube and used to cut and thus widen the sphincter of Oddi.
+If pressure is increased, surgical instruments are inserted through the tube and used to cut and thus widen the sphincter of Oddi.
 This procedure (called endoscopic sphincterotomy) can relieve symptoms when the pain is caused by malfunction of the sphincter.